partialg/partialg/README.md

 ---
-Sorted! 😊 Now consider the environment and make today your weekly vegan day 🌟.
+Now consider the environment and make today your weekly vegan day 🌟.